mflowgen/mflowgen/docs/api-step.rst

 A Graph is composed of nodes and edges (i.e., `Step` and `Edge` objects).

+Note that for general discussion, we use the words "step" and "node" interchangeably in the following documentation.
+However, the python code defines a :py:mod:`Step` class.

 .. py:class:: Step( step_path, default=False )
   :noindex: